-Bold and deep with a solid complex flavor. — a year ago
+Bold and deep with a solid complex flavor. — 3 years ago

 Stems, skins, leftover grape pulp, polyphenols.
 Gimme all that and more.